dojo/site/content/blog/en/dojo-resource-widgets.md

   ...

   if (failed) {
-    // if a resource read fails show an error message return <span>Something went wrong</span>;
+    // if a resource read fails, show an error message return <span>Something went wrong</span>;
   }